pugliesino/MyTimeAlarm/README.md

 Use Libray:

 include library

 #include <MyTimeAlarm.h>

-Inizialize instances Timer1 - for other instances -->MyTimeAlarm XXXXXXX;
+Inizialize instances Timer1 -> MyTimeAlarm XXXXXXX;

 MyTimeAlarm Timer1;

 set Timer1 ON with the indication of the interval in milliseconds - return true or false